There was magic in the air in Pyeongchang this weekend, and even some history making performances. Here are the top moments you may have missed.

 Alex and Maia Shibutani, also known as the "Shib Sibs," surprised the audience with their perfectly synced dance routine on the ice.
 The pair, who finished in eigth place at the Sochi games in 2014, finished second behind Canada, besting Russia in third.

-Photography via AP
+Photography by: Photography via AP